- Related links

 - Opened personal care products, such as shampoo and lotion.
 Households could share these items with friends and family.
 Otherwise, dispose of them.

 - Unexpired prescription medications from households.
-Except as allowed under the Cancer Drug Repository mentioned below, most charities will not accept them.
+Except as allowed under the Wisconsin Drug Repository mentioned below, most charities will not accept them.

 - Expired (outdated) medications.
 These are waste and should be managed accordingly.